Milan says no to all outdoor smoking in Italy’s toughest ban

 The latest smoking ban, effective January 1, applies to “all public spaces, including streets”, with the exception of “isolated places where it is possible to maintain a distance of at least 10 metres from other people”, according to the text.

-Local officials say the measure is aimed at reducing particulates in the air to “improve the quality of the city’s air, to protect the health of citizens, including protection from passive smoking in public places, also frequented by children”, according to a statement.
+Local officials say the measure is aimed at reducing airborne particulates to “improve the quality of the city’s air, to protect the health of citizens, including protection from passive smoking in public places, also frequented by children”, according to a statement.

-Stellina Lombardo, 56, a non-smoker, said she supported the harsher smoking ban.
+Emanuele Marinoni, vice president of the Italian Tobacconists Federation and the owner of a tobacco shop in Milan, said he expects business to drop by “20 to 30 percent”.

-“I agree very much because smoking is responsible for a lot of pollution, in this era when we suffer a lot from climate change such a measure can help to scale down the effects of pollution that is devastating the planet,” she said.
+“When a person is in the office, (to smoke) they move to the balcony or to the street.
+It is obvious that there is bound to be a decrease in (cigarette) consumption,” he said.

 The ban — which comes ahead of the Milan-Cortina 2026 Winter Olympics — does not apply to e-cigarettes.